Virtual Machine Configuration

 • Mac with Apple Silicon processor: Choose "Apple Silicon (ARM64)" download

+Next, launch your virtual machine manager (either VMware Workstation or VMware Fusion).
+Within VMware, create a new virtual machine.
 Use the following virtual machine configuration.
 You want enough disk/RAM/CPU for Kali to be usuable, but not too generous, because you will also be running other virtual machines (e.g. Metasploitable) at the same time on your computer.
 The largest programs we will be running are Nessus and OpenVAS, which are both vulnerability scanners.
+Provide the Kali .iso file you downloaded when prompted, as that contains the installer to run when the VM is booted.

 • Disk space: 45GB (The typical 20GB is too small.
 We need at least 30GB for all users to run the vulnerability scanners and, for Mac users, 45GB to host emulated VMs inside Kali)